Etherlink architecture

 The sequencer publishes each block in two ways:

-- It publishes them to Tezos layer 1, which finalizes the transactions.
+- It publishes them via the DAL or directly to Tezos layer 1

 The sequencer is the primary way that Etherlink transactions are processed.
 However, to protect the system from censorship and any other problems with the sequencer, Etherlink provides a backup way of handling transactions; see Transaction lifecycle.